PhilipFabrelius/LUISS_ai_and_machine_learning/README.md

 #### 4.1 Main Result from Clustering

-Our final result from our KMeans++ method is illustrated in `figure X` and includes the following five clusters:
+Our final result from our KMeans++ method is illustrated in `best cluster` and includes the following five clusters:

 1. Budget-Conscious (bottom lower left corner)
 2. Regular Buyers (above budget-conscious on the y-axis)